 Among the best marketing ideas for small businesses are those listed below:

 Mother’s Day, Valentine’s Day and Christmas are the low-hanging fruit of an annual calendar.
 Stand out from the crowd by promoting a unique calendar observation like #coffeedrinkersday, the summer solstice or National Courtesy Month.
 These small marketing campaigns are creative and easy to launch.

 A good strategy to get marketing ideas on the fly is to check daily trending topics on Twitter.
 If it’s #HugARedheadDay and you have a red headed team member, snap a photo and use the hashtag to get more eyeballs on your social media channels.

 Cross promotion is all about introducing your business to new customers through a partnership with another business.
 The HubSpot blog has a great list of successful big brand cross promotions.

 You can have success without a big budget.
 For example, a local bakery could offer nail salon customers a plate of cookies along with a coupon on a high traffic Saturday.
 In turn, the bakery could put an advertisement for the salon on receipts or in their store.
 Get to know the other business owners in your community and keep an eye out for cross promotion opportunities.

 The first stop for most consumers is the web.
 Online surfers aren’t just looking for products and services, they leave reviews and read reviews from real customers, forming an opinion about your business.
 You need to be hyper aware of what these micro-influencers are writing about your company.

-To do this, claim your page on review platforms like Google+, Yahoo and Yelp.
+To do this, claim your page on review platforms like Google My Business, Yahoo and Yelp.
 When you claim your page, you’ll have control over how your profile appears.
 Add a link to your website, high-quality photos, directions, hours, email and any other important details consumers need to know about your business, products and services.

 Once you’re set up, monitor comments and address any issues.